Five Day Feuerstein Courses

 Description:

 Young children in primary grades build neural networks for the years ahead of academic learning.
-Feuerstein’s Basic 1 course offers teachers and parents the methods and six programs for the important thinking skills needed by young scholars.
+Feuerstein’s CognitiveKey; Level 1 (FKA: FIE Basic 1) course offers teachers and parents the methods and six programs for the important thinking skills needed by young scholars.
 Programs include Organization of Dots (visual-motor skills) Unit to Group (pre-math), Orientation in Space (spatial concepts), Identifying Emotions (social-emotional skills), and Compare and Discover the Absurd (language of basic concepts).
 Trainees will learn the 28 thinking skills foundational to all learning as well as the method of mediation.
 A valuable companion to direct instruction, mediation develops a child’s human potential as a learner and autonomous thinker.
 For more information and details on prerequisites, click here.

 Prerequisites: